 The ADA is still a rather new system, being established in 1990.
 You are still encountering business owners that have been in business prior to the establishment of the ADA.

 Public access is NOT general knowledge, and there is a lot of misinformation about assistance animals out there.
 And also, many exceptions to policy.

-I carry these little information cards in my wallet to provide to business owners who have additional questions about their rights.
+I carry ADA information cards in my wallet to provide to business owners who have additional questions about their rights.

 Each includes what questions they can ask, ADA contact information, the Law information, and telephone numbers that they can call to get questions answered about policies.

 While these cards are not required, they have helped me show that I care about their rights as well and not just my own.
 This helps businesses remember the do’s and dont’s for service animal questions.